wolkykim/qlibc/tests/README.md

 # How to write unit tests

-We need your help to write unit tests.
-Please refer to test_qstring.c and qunit.h for inspiration.
+We need your help writing unit tests.
+Please refer to `test_qstring.c` and `qunit.h` for inspiration.

 ```C
 #include "qunit.h"